lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # EDHOC Message Deduplication {#duplication}

-EDHOC by default assumes that message duplication due to re-transmissions is handled by the transport, in this section examplified with CoAP.
+EDHOC by default assumes that message duplication due to re-transmissions is handled by the transport, in this section exemplified with CoAP.

 Deduplication of CoAP messages is described in Section 4.5 of {{RFC7252}}.
 This handles the case when the same Confirmable (CON) message is received multiple times due to missing acknowledgement on CoAP messaging layer.
 The recommended processing in {{RFC7252}} is that the duplicate message is acknowledged (ACK), but the received message is only processed once by the CoAP stack.